zukardex/disha/README.md

 # Disha

-Disha is a indoor localized navigation system which can be used inside Hospital enivornments whereaccessing the hospital facilities is not that easy.
-It solves the problem that the GPS System can't even address; accurate indoor navigation systen.
+Disha is an indoor localized navigation system which can be used inside Hospital enivornments where accessing the hospital facilities is not that easy.
+It solves the problem that the GPS System can't even address; that is, an accurate indoor navigation systen.
 It works based on RSSI Multilatering technology, in which the Hardware we build continuously searches for available WiFi networks and finds the distance to the fixed AP points.

 For reference: https://www.mdpi.com/2079-9292/11/2/289